 - Dream work

 - Creative visualisation*

 - Mindfulness (meditation)

 - Emotional Freedom Techniques (EFT)

 - Working with the cycle of life, death and rebirth

 - Working with different planes of consciousness

-Accessing the inner Self allows transformation and a balancing of the personality.
-It helps us to transcend the problems we face, clear difficult feelings and find new meaning; most significantly it precipitates an opening of the heart, leading to greater compassion for self and others, a deeper appreciation of life, and an overall wholeness of being.
+Accessing the inner energy Self allows transformation and a balancing of the personality.
+It helps us to grow through the problems we face, evolve difficult feelings and find new meaning.
+Most significantly, it precipitates an opening of the heart, leading to greater compassion for self and others, a deeper appreciation of life, and an overall wholeness of being.